Natalia E. Morone, MD, MS

 National Center for Complementary and Integrative Health/NIH/DHHS

-Diversity Supplement for Group-based mindfulness for patient
+Diversity Supplement for Group-based mindfulness for patients with chronic pain in the primary care setting

 09/15/2021 - 08/31/2024 (PI)